Pat Vegas

-Patrick Vasquez-Vegas (born March 17, 1941) is a Native American musician of Yaqui/Shoshone as well as Mexican descent, vocalist, writer, and producer of Redbone, known for their hit singles "Come and Get Your Love", "The Witch Queen of New Orleans", "Maggie", and "We Were All Wounded at Wounded Knee".
+Patrick Vasquez-Vegas (born March 17, 1941) is an American musician who is a vocalist, writer, and producer of Redbone, known for their hit singles "Come and Get Your Love", "The Witch Queen of New Orleans", "Maggie", and "We Were All Wounded at Wounded Knee".
 He has played in numerous ensembles which include Pat and Lolly Vegas, The Avantis, and Redbone.
 Vegas, along with his Redbone bandmates, was featured in the Smithsonian National Museum of the American Indian for being the first rock/Cajun group of Native American ancestry to have a No. 1 single.

 Background

 Pat Vegas was born in Coalinga, California.
 He was originally known as Patrick Vasquez-Vegas.
 Both Pat and his brother Candido "Lolly" Vasquez-Vegas played in local bands.
 They changed their name to Vegas when they came to Los Angeles in 1960 to work as musicians.

 Vegas started out as a member of the Shindig house band.
 Later he performed with his brother Lolly as The Vegas Brothers.
 After that they formed the group Redbone which had the 1974 hit, "Come and Get Your Love".